louisfrolio/dsx-tutorials/StreamingTwitterSentimentAnalysis/Readme.md

 4. DashDB Credentials.
 DashDB manangement console in Bluemix.

 If you work off a Windows workstation then I highly recommend that you download and install Aginity Workbench for dashDB.
 It is a great tool that provides all the features you could want for working with a database.
-It is also much faster than the Bluemix dashboard UI.  https://www.aginity.com/workbench-overview/
+It is also much faster than the Bluemix dashboard UI.  https://www.aginity.com/workbench-overview/ .
+Installation is a bit of the PIA but I found these instructions quite helpful:  https://support.aginity.com/hc/en-us/articles/214810028-How-to-Install-the-Necessary-Drivers-for-Aginity-Workbench-for-dashDB

 Finally, the notebook is expecting that database exists along with a table that has well defined columns.
 The DDL for the table is included here and I suggest (not required) the following: